Blue Mesa Reservoir: History

 In 1956, the U.S. Bureau of Reclamation was given the responsibility, under the Colorado River Storage Project Act, to begin planning and construction of the Colorado River Storage Project (CRSP), a series of projects in Colorado, New Mexico, Utah, and Wyoming that would make possible comprehensive development of the waters of the Colorado River and its major tributaries.
 One of the initial projects of the CRSP, the Curecanti Unit, focused on the upper reaches of the Gunnison River, the fifth-largest tributary of the Colorado River.
 The centerpiece of the plans for the Gunnison was the construction of four dams on a 40 mile of the river east of the National Park Service's Black Canyon of the Gunnison National Park, projects that would not only help control the amount of water flowing into the Colorado, but would also create new opportunities for flood control, water storage, and the generation of hydroelectric power.
 The first of these dams was Blue Mesa Dam, which was begun in 1962 approximately 30 miles west of Gunnison, and 1.5 miles west of Sapinero.
 Finished four years later, the dam created Blue Mesa Reservoir, which became the primary water storage reservoir for the Curecanti Unit (later renamed the Wayne N. Aspinall Unit).

 Climate

 According to the Köppen Climate Classification system, Blue Mesa Reservoir has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
-The hottest temperature recorded in was 96 °F on July 22, 2005, while the coldest temperature recorded was -36 °F on January 7, 1971.
+The hottest temperature recorded here was 96 °F on July 22, 2005, while the coldest temperature recorded was -36 °F on January 7, 1971.